omry/omegaconf/docs/source/usage.rst

 Struct flag
 ^^^^^^^^^^^
 By default, OmegaConf dictionaries allow read and write access to unknown fields.
-If a field does not exist, accessing it will return None and writing it will create the field.
+If a field does not exist, writing it will create the field, and attempting to access the field before creation will raise an exception (either ``ConfigKeyError`` or ``ConfigAttributeError``, depending on the mode of access).
 It's sometime useful to change this behavior.
+Using ``OmegaConf.set_struct``, it is possible to prevent writing to fields that do not exist:

 .. doctest:: loaded